Kacey Musgraves Says Life Is Tumultuous Right Now While Tearfully Accepting Album of the Year at Grammys

 Before the show, Musgraves shared an exclusive sneak peek of her new music video for "Rainbow."

-"The song started out as a memo to myself but it's for anyone who is going through any kind of anything," she explained Ryan Seacrest on the carpet, "The video is representative of your own mental guard overtaking you."
+"The song started out as a memo to myself but it's for anyone who is going through any kind of anything," she explained to Ryan Seacrest on the carpet, "The video is representative of your own mental guard overtaking you."

 Watch E! this Sunday starting at 9 p.m. for our Live From the Red Carpet 2019 Grammy Awards coverage!
 After the ceremony, tune in to E!'s After Party: The 2019 Grammy Awards special!